jeffbski/redux-logic/docs/api.md

   debounce: 0, // debounce for N ms, default 0
   throttle: 0, // throttle for N ms, default 0
   latest: true, // only take latest, default false

+  // In non-production mode only, write to console.error if logic does
+  // not complete by this time in milliseconds.
+  // Set to `0` for non-ending logic.
+  warnTimeout: 60000, // default: 60000 (one minute)

   // Put your business logic into one or more of these
   // execution phase hooks: validate, transform, process